katel85/pands-project2021-/README.md

 ![](IRIS%20FLOWERS.png)

 As previously mentioned Fisher used this dataset as an example of linear discriminant analysis (LCA).
 LCA is a method used in statistics and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events.
 Linear Discriminant Analysis(LDA) is a very common technique used for supervised classification problems.
 Fisher's Iris data has become a popular set of labeled data for testing—and especially for comparing—clustering algorithms and classifiers.
-It is, of course, entirely appropriate and in the spirit of scientific inquiry to make and publish comparisons of models and their performance on common data sets and the pattern recognition community has used Iris in perhaps a thousand papers for just this reason.

 ## What is Python and what is it used for:

-Python is a popular multi-purpose **programming language** widely used for its flexibility, as well as its extensive collection of libraries, which are valuable for analytics and complex calculations.Python’s extensibility means that it has thousands of libraries dedicated to analytics, including the widely used Python Data Analysis Library (also known as Pandas).For the most part, data analytics libraries in Python are at least somewhat derived from the NumPy library, which includes hundreds of mathematical calculations, operations, and functions.[2]
+Python is a popular multi-purpose **programming language** widely used for its flexibility, as well as its extensive collection of libraries, which are valuable for analytics and complex calculations.Python’s extensibility means that it has thousands of libraries dedicated to analytics.[2]

 Python is a general-purpose coding language—which means that, unlike HTML, CSS, and JavaScript, it can be used for other types of programming and software development besides web development.
 That includes back end development, software development, data science and writing system scripts among other things.